HectorCastelli/dotfiles/README.md

 ## Installing

-To install this, you should run open the [`setup.sh`](./setup.sh) file and execute it on your command line.
+To install this, you should run the following snippet from a terminal:

-It will take all required actions, including copying this repository to a safe location so that  commands work as expected.

 ```sh
 git clone --recursive https://github.com/HectorCastelli/dotfiles
 cd dotfiles
 sh setup.sh
 ```

+Be warned, this will clone a bunch of submodules and might take a while on slower connections.